 TERA is mindful that you may want to bring family members to the conference, but we are not prepared to provide activities or sitting services for them.
 TERA does not carry liability insurance in the event of incident to children.
 Please contact us with specific questions concerning your needs.

 When the sun goes down the real fun begins!
 Group games, campfire sing-a-longs, dances, a t-shirt exchange, and..Mafia!
 Guaranteed fun for all!

 ￼May I get a vegetarian or gluten-free meal?

 Yes!
 Many of our members have special dietary requests, and most camps can provide that with no problems.
 We need to know that information well in advance, though, so please register early, and specify those requests on your registration form.

 Most conference sites offer a variety of lodging options.
 These options vary each year depending on the facility.
 The most common options are bunkhouses or single/double hotel style rooms.
 Refer to the registration form for lodging choices and fees.

 ￼Are there places to go off-site at night?

 It depends.
-Some conference sites are near towns with nightlife but others are far into the hill country where evening entertainment is further away, but there will plenty of activities at the camp to keep you involved.
+Some conference sites are near towns with nightlife, but others are far into the hill country where evening entertainment is farther away.
+But we assure you, there will be plenty of activities at the camp to keep you involved!